sheepforce/Inside/README.md

   - [LakeShore 335](https://www.lakeshore.com/products/cryogenic-temperature-controllers/model-335/Pages/Overview.aspx)
   - [Leybold GRAPHIX THREE](https://www.leyboldproducts.uk/products/vacuum-measuring/active-sensors/operating-units-for-active-sensors/operating-units-for-active-sensors/1782/graphix-three) (2 x)

 Conditions are periodically updated and warnings are shown, if conditions reach some thresholds.
 Futhermore all values can be written to a file.
 Configuration happens via a very simple config file.
+A website with auto updating plots can be used to follow the conditions in the chamber.

 ## Installation
 The programm is written solely in Haskell and built usind the tool `stack`.
 To install `stack` visit the [installation guide for stack](https://docs.haskellstack.org/en/stable/README/).